Category: Nightlife.

 There is so much to see.
 There are games being played, and a few little scams take place to trick you into coughing up a few dirhams.

-Locals hang around, chat with each other, or play with a football close to the walls of the medina.
+Youths play football against the walls of the medina.

-Bemused onlookers sit observing everything outside restaurants or from the rooftops in the square as the mosque rings out the call to prayer.
+Bemused onlookers sit observing everything outside restaurants or from the rooftops around the square as the Koutoubia mosque rings out the call to prayer.

-As the sun sets, the crowds flock, and the atmosphere becomes intense and electrifying.
+As the sun sets, the crowds flock, and the atmosphere becomes electrifying.

 The square is transformed into a social hub where anything and everything takes place.